-From the SANBI National Freshwater Ecosystem Priority Areas ("NFEPA") map (see Figure 14 below), there are no natural watercourses on the proposed site.
-However, from the site visit and Google earth images, and the Freshwater Report (Appendix 1I), the proposed housing development transverses a number of drainage lines.
-According to the Freshwater Report (attached as Appendix 1I), the proposed housing development will entirely alter the drainage lines.
-The lines would be replaced with streets and houses.
-However, as the aquatic habitat is insignificant, this does not indicate a loss of aquatic ecosystem functioning.
-A General Authorisation is required from Department of Water and Sanitation ("DWS").
-The impact of the proposed development on these watercourses are to investigated in the Environmental Impact Report.
+From the SANBI National Freshwater Ecosystem Priority Areas ("NFEPA") map (see Figure 11 below), there are no natural watercourses on the proposed site.
+The Orange River is located approximately 750m west of the site and Kareeboom River is 2500m south of the proposed site.
+There is an irrigation channel to the west of the proposed site.
+However, from the site visit and Google earth images, and the Freshwater Report (Appendix 1G), the proposed housing development transverses a number of drainage lines.
+According to the Freshwater Report (attached as Appendix 1G), the proposed housing development will entirely alter the drainage lines.
+Please refer to Appendix 1G and figures 11 to 12 below.

-Figure 14: SANBI NFEPA map of the area.
+Figure 11: SANBI BGIS NFEPA map of the area.